 • November 1 – Priority Application Deadline

-• June 1 – Final Application Deadline
+• June 2 – Application Deadline

-• Applicants to the University of Colorado School of Pharmacy must complete all prerequisites with a grade of C or higher (C- or below is not acceptable) at a college or university that is accredited by the North Central Association of Colleges or one of its regional affiliates.
+Pharmacy School Transfer Policy: We do not accept transfer credits from other Schools/Colleges of Pharmacy.
+Applicants to the University of Colorado School of Pharmacy must complete all prerequisites with a grade of C or higher (C- or below is not acceptable) at a college or university that is accredited by the North Central Association of Colleges or one of its regional affiliates.

-• Prerequisite course work must be completed prior to starting the Doctor of Pharmacy program.
+• Prerequisite coursework must be completed prior to starting the Doctor of Pharmacy program.
 Courses may be listed as “in-progress” at the time of application.

-• Science and Calculus prerequisite course work must have been completed within the last 10 years of the semester in which the applicant intends to enroll.
+• Science and Calculus prerequisite coursework must have been completed within the last 10 years of the semester in which the applicant intends to enroll.

 Transcripts

 All transcripts must be submitted to PharmCAS regardless of the age or transferability of courses.
 The admissions committee considers all coursework completed and derives a cumulative GPA from all colleges and universities attended.
 Failure to reveal all transcripts will result in disqualification.
-Once admitted, official transcripts from all previous colleges and university (including other University of Colorado campuses) attended must be submitted directly to the School of Pharmacy in a sealed envelope from the institution.
-Updated official transcripts must be provided as soon as each subsequent term is completed.

 Two recommendation forms are required as part of the PharmCAS application.
 Letters submitted in lieu of completing the form will not be accepted.
 The applicant should seek recommendations attesting to their academic performance (academic recommendation) or on the applicant’s professional skills and potential for success in a rigorous professional degree program (professional recommendation).